 Please, let Boskov show you some excerpts of lectures of the faerie folk!
 Boskov assures, it is a great and enlightening read!
 Besides, this elaborates on those lectures, new content to behold!

 Author’s Note: Quite a few people enjoyed my concept for the Fey in the classic Great Wheel.
 The Deep pockets of the Ethereal proved to work well.
 Plus, having Seasonal creatures not too far off the Inner Planes made enough sense, in my opinion.
 Anyway, I wanted to expand upon a few ideas.
 A couple have stated that for a hideaway for the fey, many D&D fey races didn’t get too much attention.
 And you know what?
 That’s a fair assessment… Hehe.
 Plus, I’m back with another quirky NPC who talks in 3rd person.
 My reason for this one?
 I won’t deny it, I’ve been meaning to do a monsters post based on Slavic folklore.
 That will get done sooner or later, especially since one of the creatures is floating around Sigil now!
-As always, be sure to check out the June 2019 RPG Blog Carnival by Brynvalk, which this was made for!
 Also, the only reason I put this in bold is because anything put in Boskov’s voice is meant to be in just italics.
 In retrospective, not the best idea, but oh well… Anyway, enough bolded text!
 ENJOY!

 FROM THE LECTURES OF RAMON DELEON